josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧩_asymmetric_democratic_policing.md

-File: 🧩_asymmetric_democratic_policing.md

 # 🧩 Asymmetric Democratic Policing
-**First created:** 2025-11-16 | **Last updated:** 2025-11-16
+**First created:** 2025-11-19 | **Last updated:** 2025-12-14
 *Why the state “over-polices” some groups and “under-polices” others — and how these asymmetries destabilise democratic legitimacy and accelerate drift.*

 ---